 Where to stay?

-We stayed in Castlemuzio near Val D’Orica to start because the countryside views from the olive grove were very attractive.
-A 90-minute drive from Florence and many lovely towns surrounding it such as San Quirico d’Orcia, Pienza and Montepulciano.
-Hotels are available but for an authentic Italian experience, then stay in an Agritourism.
-This type of accommodation is on a family-run agriculture farm (a vineyard or olive grove) and has fresh products usually.
-Then we spent 2 nights in an apartment in Florence via AirBnB to give us easy access to the city.
+We stayed in Castelmuzio for our Val D’Orica itinerary to start because the countryside views from the olive grove were very attractive.
+A 90-minute drive from Florence and many lovely towns surrounding it, such as San Quirico d’Orcia, Pienza and Montepulciano.
+Hotels are available, but for an authentic Italian experience, stay in an Agritourism.
+This type of accommodation is on a family-run agriculture farm (a vineyard or olive grove) and usually has fresh products.
+For our picturesque Val d’Orcia itinerary, we spent 2 nights in an apartment in Florence via Airbnb to give us easy access to the city.
 Florence has an abundance of accommodations for every budget, good transport links to Rome and an international airport.

 Transport

-The easiest way to navigate and fully explore Tuscany is by hiring a car.
+The easiest way to navigate and fully explore Tuscany and this Val D’Orcia itinerary is by hiring a car.
 Public transport is limited and irregular for visiting the remote countryside towns.
 If you’re only staying in Florence, then you won’t need a car and could book a day tour to Siena, Pisa and other attractions.
-We used Zest to research the different rental companies and used AutoVia where we picked up from the Airport.
+We used Zest to research the different rental companies and used AutoVia, where we picked up from the Airport.

 Tip – There is a free airport shuttle to the rental companies